nhtera/Home/README.md

  * Upload & organize photos into folders to use on your web pages.
  * Develop & install `applications` to extend the funcationality of your website.

-### Mirror Content
+### Mirrored Content
  * Share `layers` of content (a set of components) across multiple web pages, such as the header & footer of your website.

 ### Responsive Grids & Slideshows
-A powerful `Panel` component, capable of handling content in many structured ways.
+Use a powerful `Panel` component, capable of handling content in many structured & responsive ways.
 Simply drag & drop a `Panel` component onto the page, then drag & drop components into the Panel's `cell` to start.
 Add a background color or image to the cell.
 Add more `cells` to your Panel, then drag & drop more components into those cells.
 Now you can organize the Panel cells into a `grid` of columns & rows.
 You can also make the grid act like a pinterest board, where each column is independantly stacked.

-The Panel component can act like a `slideshow` instead of a grid, displaying each `cell` as a slide within the slideshow.
+Also, the Panel component can act like a `slideshow` instead of a grid, displaying each `cell` as a slide within the slideshow.

  * A powerful `List` component.
 Create an HTML template for a `list item`, then import data into your List component like a spreadsheet.
 For example, the data could be a list of products (name, description, price).
 For each row or product in the speadsheet, the List component will generate a `list item` from the HTML template, replacing variables in the template with your data.
 Now you have a pretty list of products on your web page.
 You can organize your `list items` just like Panel component `cells`, as a grid with rows & columns, a stacked grid, or slideshow.

 ### Page Templates